gdshoda/gdshoda/README.md

 # Hi, I'm Greg Shoda
 ## [Data Science Graduate Student](https://github.com/gdshoda), [Mortgage Systems Analyst](https://www.linkedin.com/in/gregory-shoda-36516617a/)

 Hello, my name is Greg Shoda.
-I have bachelor's degrees in French and Physics, and speak French fluently.
-I have been learning Japanese for two years and have found learning Japanese very rewarding.
+I have a Master's degree in Data Science, Bachelor's degrees in French and Physics.
+I speak french fluently, and I have been learning Japanese for three years and have found learning Japanese very rewarding.
 I play tennis once or twice a week throughout the year and enjoy playing and watching all sports!

 I am a strong python programmer and am very experienced with getting data into the right types and combining different datasets to gain insight from them.
 I am adept with SQL queries and data modeling.
 I also am very good with data visualization through Python or Power BI.